lambdaclass/concrete/ROADMAP.md

     `std.test`.
 CI must build, run, test, audit authority/allocation/evidence classes, and compare interpreter-vs-compiled behavior.

-## Phase 7.5: Independent Backend Oracle (QBE)
+## Phase 7.5: Usable QBE Backend And Independent Validation

-Goal: add a genuinely independent native code-generation path early enough to find shared lowering, interpreter, ABI/layout, and LLVM-emission bugs before the Phase 8 flagship workloads deepen the public claims.
-This is a validation backend first, not an LLVM replacement and not proof that native execution preserves source semantics.
+Goal: add QBE as a real, user-selectable native backend for ordinary Concrete programs and use its independent implementation to find shared lowering, interpreter, ABI/layout, and LLVM-emission bugs before the Phase 8 flagship workloads deepen the public claims.
+Differential validation is a required duty of the backend, not its sole purpose.
+QBE need not replace LLVM or prove that native execution preserves source semantics to be useful and genuinely usable.

-Done when: a QBE backend consumes verified/cleaned Concrete SSA directly, supports the declared validation subset with no silent LLVM fallback, and CI classifies interpreter/LLVM/QBE disagreements over an edge-heavy corpus by stdout, stderr, exit status, and failure class.
-The audit/evidence surface must label QBE results `tested` or `backend_trusted`; this phase cannot upgrade a source/Core proof to native-code evidence.
-Production backend contracts, translation certificates, debug information, complete target policy, and release support remain owned by Phase 15.
+Done when: a QBE backend consumes verified/cleaned Concrete SSA directly, supports a documented useful subset with no silent LLVM fallback, and works through the normal `build`, `run`, `test`, project, artifact-retention, and diagnostic workflows—not only a special differential-test harness.
+At least one Phase 8-class program must be buildable and runnable by a user with `--backend qbe`.
+CI must also classify interpreter/LLVM/QBE disagreements over an edge-heavy corpus by stdout, stderr, exit status, and failure class.
+The audit/evidence surface labels QBE results `tested` or `backend_trusted`; this phase cannot upgrade a source/Core proof to native-code evidence.
+Release-grade target breadth, translation certificates, full debug information, optimization policy, and long-running platform qualification remain owned by Phase 15.

+### Product Contract: A Backend, Not A Test Adapter

+- `--backend qbe` is accepted anywhere `--backend llvm` is accepted: single file compilation, project builds, `run`, `test`, examples, retained artifacts, debug bundles, and reproducible replay commands.
+- A successful QBE build produces a normal native executable with an explicit target/toolchain/link manifest.
+Users do not need to invoke the differential harness or understand QBE IL to run it.
+- Supported programs are defined by a generated capability matrix.
+Unsupported operations, ABI shapes, targets, or builtins receive a stable diagnostic before partial code generation; they never fall back to LLVM silently.
+- QBE owns real backend concerns: instruction selection, QBE IL legality, runtime-helper selection, object/link inputs, entry and test wrappers, platform ABI realization, artifact naming, diagnostics, and toolchain facts.
+- The backend ships initially as `experimental`, which describes compatibility and release guarantees—not a toy implementation.
+Its documented supported subset must work end to end and remain protected by ordinary user-workflow tests in addition to differential tests.

 ### Preflight Refactors: Make The Backend Boundary Real